 Sarah Paramor creates contemporary basketry for exhibition and for the catwalk.

-Sarah Paramor is one of eight makers on Craft Scotland's COMPASS: Emerging Maker Programme 2019.
-Sarah's Craft Scotland page.
+One of eight makers on Craft Scotland's COMPASS: Emerging Maker Programme 2019.
+My Craft Scotland page.

 Please see CV for more information on exhibitions and collaborations.